OSCR Board

 Robin Strang

 Robin Strang has extensive experience working within the public and charity sectors.
-He was Chief Executive of West Lothian Leisure and of Manchester Sport and Leisure Trust.
-Both are charities that seek to improve physical and mental health and wellbeing primarily through sport and physical activity.
-He is currently a Sport and Leisure Consultant, Chair of Community Leisure Scotland and Non-Executive Director of Sportscotland’s Trust Company and Scottish Canals.
-Robin previously served as a Justice of the Peace in the Lothian and Borders Sheriffdom.
+Between 2008 and 2019 he was Chief Executive of charities in Scotland and England with the purpose of improving people's physical and mental health and wellbeing.
+He is currently a Trustee of EPIC Assist Scotland and a board member of Scottish Canals.
+Prior to that he was Chair of Community Leisure Scotland, a Non-Executive Director of Sportscotland’s Trust Company and a Justice of the Peace in the Lothian and Borders Sheriffdom.
 Robin brings experience of managing charities, charity governance and working within a complex regulatory framework to the Board of OSCR.
 He believes that Scotland needs well run and effective charities and is looking forward to doing what he can to enable the sector to thrive.